MicheleCotrufo/pdf2doi/README.md

 pdf2doi is a Python library to extract the DOI or other identifiers (e.g. arXiv ID) starting from the .pdf file of a publication (or from a folder containing several .pdf files).
 It exploits several methods (see below for detailed description) to find a possible identifier, and it validates any result via web queries to public archives (e.g. http://dx.doi.org).
-Additionally, it can **[generate automatically bibtex entries](#generate-list-of-bibtex-entries) for all pdf files in a target folder.**
+Additionally, it can **[automatically generate bibtex entries](#generate-list-of-bibtex-entries) for all pdf files in a target folder.**

 ## Table of Contents